RudiMerlos/OhMummyAgain/README.md

 ## CONTROLS

-You can control your team by using either a Joystick or the keyboard.
+You can control your team by using either a Joystick (only Xbox 360 controller compatible models work) or the keyboard.

 The keyboard keys are: